 MP4 is a video container format used to store video, audio, codecs, and other metadata.
-HEVC (H265/x265), on the other hand, is a video codec to encode and decode digital video.
+HEVC (H265/x265) is a video codec used to encode and decode digital video.

-When we talk about converting MP4 video to HEVC, we usually mean re-encoding the MP4 video with the HEVC codec.
-Since HEVC is an advanced video codec, an MP4 video encoded with HEVC can provide up to 50% better data compression at the same level of video quality compared to MP4 encoded with H264 or MPEG4.
+When we talk about converting MP4 video to HEVC, we usually mean re-encoding the MP4 video using the HEVC codec.
+Because HEVC is a high efficiency video codec, an MP4 video encoded with HEVC can provide up to 50% more data compression than MP4 encoded with H264 or MPEG4 at the same level of video quality.
 In other words, converting MP4 video to HEVC will help you cut the file size in half without ruining the video quality.

-So if you want to save device space and not compromise your viewing pleasure, converting video to HEVC is a good choice.
-For this kind of conversion, all you need is a reliable desktop video converter like WonderFox HD Video Converter Factory Pro.
-It is a simple yet powerful HEVC converter that can help you easily transcode MP4 as well as other videos to HEVC at a blazing fast speed (hardware acceleration supported).
-The following tutorial will show you how to convert MP4 to H265 in detail.
-Read on.
+Therefore, converting video to HEVC is a good option if you want to save space on your device without affecting your viewing experience.
+For this type of conversion, all you need is a reliable desktop video converter such as WonderFox HD Video Converter Factory Pro.
+It is a simple but powerful HEVC converter that can help you transcode MP4 to HEVC at extremely fast speeds (supports hardware acceleration).
+The tutorial below will detail how to convert MP4 to H265.
+Please read on.

 Tips: You can add multiple video files into the converter for batch conversion at once.